gutow/Algebra_with_Sympy/ReadMe.md

 license: GPL V3+

-These tools define relations that all high school and college students would recognize as mathematical equations.
+This tool define relations that all high school and college students would recognize as mathematical equations.
 They consist of a left hand side (lhs) and a right hand side (rhs) connected by the relation operator "=".